Herbert von Karajan conducts Berlioz: Fantastical Symphony

 Orchestre de Paris

-Karajan offers Hector Berlioz’s "Fantastique" the most beautiful orchestral fabric one could imagine.
+Herbert von Karajan offers Hector Berlioz's Fantastical Symphony the most beautiful orchestral fabric one could imagine.

 He was born and died on the day of the Lord...
 Herbert von Karajan was born on a Sunday in April 1908 in Salzburg, Mozart's city, where he died, also on a Sunday, in July 1989.
 In the interval, the legend was built.

-He was also often accused of accumulating the directorships of the great musical institutions: at the end of the fifties, he was the artistic director of the Vienna Opera, the Salzburg Festival, the principal conductor of the London Philharmonia Orchestra and conductor for life of the Berlin Philharmonic Orchestra.
+He was also often accused of accumulating the directorships of the great musical institutions: at the end of the fifties, he was the artistic director of the Vienna Opera, the Salzburg Festival, the principal conductor of the London Philharmonia Orchestra and conductor for life of the Berliner Philharmoniker.
 And in 1969, he accepted the position as musical advisor of the Paris Orchestra where he remained until 1971.
 Too much money, too much power and too many concerts.

-He had entrusted the making of this film to Roger Benamou, who doesn’t hesitate to play with camera angles and colours.
-Karajan also plays with colours and provides the Fantastique with the most beautiful orchestral fabric one could imagine: silky, ample and enveloping.
+He had entrusted the making of this film to Roger Benamou, who doesn't hesitate to play with camera angles and colours.
+Karajan also plays with colours and provides the Fantastical Symphony with the most beautiful orchestral fabric one could imagine: silky, ample and enveloping.
 It is simply magnificent.

 Duration : 55 min

 Production : © Ideale Audience / Img Artists